gregtatum/immutable-graph/README.md

 # Immutable Graph

-These are my initial thoughts on creating and working with immutable graph structure with history.
+These are my initial thoughts on creating and working with an immutable graph structure with history.

 ### Intended use case: